I like conferences. A lot.

 Show me an event center packed with enthusiastic like-minded people wearing name tags and I’m there.

-However, for novice conference attendees packing for a conference—in a carry on—presents a challenge.
+For novice conference attendees packing for a conference—in a carry on—presents a challenge.
 How do you look professional in such a small amount of space?
 It’s easier than you think.

 Below I’ve created the ultimate conference packing template—full of must-haves and things you should leave at home.
 Follow it and you’ll be a networking machine and an industry standout in no time.